Stochastic Calculus with respect to Gaussian Processes: Introduction

 The trajectorial approach, initiated by \cite{Yo36}, provides generalizations of the Riemann–Stieltjes integral that are: the pathwise forward-type Riemann–Stieltjes integral (introduced in \cite{Fo81}; see also \cite{SoVi13} and references therein) and the pathwise generalized Lebesgue–Stieltjes integrals (introduced in \cite{Z}).
 The reader interested in this approach, that also provides Itô formulas, will find in \cite{FV} a very complete overview.
 Let us also mention the stochastic calculus via regularization (see \cite{RV07} and references therein), that is also a generalization of Itô integral.
 Since the \textit{pathwise extensions} of Itô integral require, by their very definition, that the stochastic integral is built $\omega$ by $\omega$, it will clearly appear that they are of a completely different nature from our definition of stochastic integral (that will be given in Definition \ref{oezifhherioiheroiuh} below).
 For this reason we will not compare, in this work, our approach to the \textit{pathwise} ones.

 Our main interest here consists in the \textit{functional} approach.
 The \textit{functional extensions} are rooted in the extension of Itô integral \textit{wrt} Brownian motion to anticipative integrands built by Hitsuda in \cite{Hi72,Hi78} and Skorohod in \cite{SK75}.
-This extension is therefore named Hitsuda-Skorohod integral.
 In \cite{GaTr82} it was proved that the stochastic integral \textit{wrt} Brownian motion and the adjoint of the derivative operator, on the Wiener space, coincide.
 This result led to many developments in (anticipative) stochastic calculus with respect to Gaussian processes, the most significant of which is \cite{nualart}.
 This latter article provides, using Malliavin calculus, not only a divergence type integral with respect to continuous Volterra processes but also Itô formulas.

-In fact, all the \textit{functional extensions} of Itô integral developed to build a stochastic integral \textit{wrt} Gaussian processes so far, have been developed using the divergence type integral.
+In fact, all the \textit{functional extensions} of Itô integral developed to build a stochastic integral \textit{wrt} Gaussian processes so far have been developed using the divergence type integral.
 One can divide these \textit{functional extensions} into two groups, depending if the assumptions are made on the kernel $K$ (first group) or on the covariance function $R$ (second group).
 The first group is composed of \cite{nualart} and \cite{MV05}, while the second one is composed of \cite{NuTa06,KRT07,KrRu10,LN12,SoVi14}.

-The stochastic calculus we propose in this work belongs to the first group since the set of assumptions we make will be about the kernel $g$; however it does not use the divergence type integral.
-For this reason we will make, in this work, a systematic comparison of the stochastic integral we provide here with the ones provided in \cite{nualart} and in \cite{MV05}.
+The stochastic calculus we propose in this work belongs to the first group since the set of assumptions we make is about the kernel $g$; however it does not use the divergence type integral.
+The stochastic calculus we provide here allows us to develop a White Noise Theory-based anticipative stochastic calculus with respect to all Gaussian processes that have an integral representation over a real (maybe infinite) interval.
+As stated in the beginning of this section, this class of Gaussian processes is very rich.
+Moreover, the stochastic calculus developed in the present work also allows us to get, not only Itô formulas but also Tanaka formulas, as well as occupation times formulas for local times of any $G$ in $\mathscr{G}$.
+While such results seem to be out of range for most of the intrinsic methods mentioned above, they are easily obtained using the White Noise Theory-based anticipative stochastic calculus we present here (note that all the results on Gaussian local times processes obtained using the present work are presented in \cite{JL17-2}). \textit{\bfseries Outline of the paper}